ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/csharp.md

 ### Supported Versions

-This is an attempt to show versions of things that .NET is supposed to support.
-This page may fall out of date, and the authoritative answer for this will come from the Couchbase support and/or management team.
 Couchbase Lite .NET will be a .NET Standard 2.0 library as of the Couchbase Lite .NET 2.0 GA release (and hopefully, its beta release of 2.0).

 | .NET Runtime     | Minimum Runtime Version | Minimum OS version |
 | ---------------- | ----------------------- | ------------------ |